Graduate Visa UK – Post Study Work Visa (PSW)

 - Your Confirmation of Acceptance for Studies (CAS) reference number from when you applied for your Student visa

-If in the last 12 months a Government, international scholarship agency or other sponsor has paid for your course fees or living costs then you will also be required to submit a letter from your scholarship or sponsorship provider alongside your application.
+If in the last 12 months a Government, a international scholarship agency or other sponsor has paid for your course fees or living costs then you will also be required to submit a letter from your scholarship or sponsorship provider alongside your application.

 The Graduate route allows you to stay in the UK for 2 years (3 years if you have a PhD or other doctoral qualifications).
-Whilst in the UK, graduate visa holders can work in most jobs, be self-employed, look for work, travel freely in and out of the UK, volunteer and can continue to live with eligible family members.
+While in the UK, visa holders can work in most jobs, be self-employed, look for work, travel freely in and out of the UK, volunteer and can continue to live with eligible family members.

-Switching from a Graduate Visa
+Switching from a Graduate Visa to Other Visa in UK

 The Graduate Visa cannot be extended, however, if you would like to continue living in the UK after your Graduate Visa expires, you could be eligible to switch to other types of UK visas such as the Skilled Worker Visa.